Otto-AA/aw-watcher-terminal/docs/Writing_a_watcher.md

 ## Listening for events

-This strongly depends on the shell you use, so you will have to do some research for that on your own (or ask for help in the [issues](/issues/)).
+This strongly depends on the shell you use, so you will have to do some research for that on your own (or ask for help in the [issues][issues]).

 ### Setting up the hooks